plumed/plumed2/developer-doc/plmdIntro.md

 A* BpretendingToBeA=dynamic_cast<A*>(mynewB);
 \endverbatim

-All the colvars and free energy methods of plumed use inheritence.
+All the colvars and free energy methods of plumed use inheritance.
 In fact all these methods are built on a single base class called PLMD::Action.
 This class contains all the functionality for reading stuff from input, the stuff for controlling the dependencies Actions and a set of controls that decide which actions are performed when.
 All the functionality for the different methods is then built on this root.
-As you can see (PLMD::Action) the inheritence tree for the code is quite complicated.
+As you can see (PLMD::Action) the inheritance tree for the code is quite complicated.
 However, in practise if you are implementing a CV, function, bias or virtual atom the correct start point is with one of the classes listed on this page \ref INHERIT all of which contain detailed descriptions of how to use them.